yevster/weblogic-on-azure/cluster/README.md

 * Click 'Create a resource'.
 In the search box, enter 'weblogic'.
 * Select 'Oracle WebLogic Server 12.2.1.3 Cluster'.
 Hit 'Create'.
 * In the basics blade, just accept the defaults.
 * The steps in this section use `<your suffix>`.
-The suffix must be different from what you used in [the local portion of the demo](../javaee/README.md)
+The suffix could be your first name such as "reza".
+It should be short and reasonably unique.
 * Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
 Hit OK.
 * Choose the default for the virtual machine size and hit OK.
 * In the "Credentials for Server Creation" use these values